 When institutions lend money, their main concern is losing their cash.
 Your credit rating reflects this risk.
 If, in the past, you’ve missed payments on a loan or bill, lenders will consider you a higher default risk.
 To cover this increased risk, they’ll charge you a higher rate of interest.

-Currently, Canstar rates 23 unsecured personal loans from 11 providers.
+Currently, Canstar rates over 50 personal loans from 10 providers.
 And there’s a big difference in interest rates and charges on our comparison tables.
-Establishment fees range from just $50 to many hundreds of dollars, depending on the amount borrowed.
-And while interest rates start around 7%, they can be as high as 27%.
+Some lenders don’t have establishment fees, while others charge over $200.
+And while interest rates start around 7%, they can be as high as 23%.

 But just because you’ve got a bad credit score, it doesn’t mean that you’ll not be able to get a loan.